 “Sometimes our job is very difficult, but he has always kept the focus on what is really important, which is the kids,” Miller said.

-Jane Sharp, who has served on the school board for eight years, also announced last month she is not going to run for re-election.
+Jane Sharp, who has served on the school board for eight years, also announced she would not go for re-election.
+Her last board meeting was also Monday.

-“It’s been very challenging and very enjoyable working with so many people whose only job is to make sure our children are learning,” she said during the meeting.
+“It’s been very challenging and very enjoyable working with so many people whose only job is to make sure our children are learning,” Sharp said earlier this year.